WHO expert: Virus study to have unanimity despite pressure

 The team did not find cases of COVID-19 before December 8, 2019, he said.

-Ben Embarek cited the need to investigate the possible role in the pandemic of local trade of wild animal products from farms in and around southern China in 2019 and beyond to a market in the city of Wuhan, which could have been a way that the virus entered into a large city that was tied into global supply chains.
+Ben Embarek cited the need to investigate the possible role in the pandemic of the local trade in frozen wild animal products from farms in and around southern China in 2019 and beyond to a market in the city of Wuhan, which could have been a way that the virus entered a large city tied into global supply chains.

-“We don’t know yet the origins of the pandemic.”
-He said cold-chain transmission including through frozen food packaging was a “possible route” of spread, but that the issue requires further exploration.
+“We don’t know yet the origins of the pandemic,” he said, adding that cold-chain transmission, including through frozen food packaging, was a “possible route” of spread, but that the issue requires further exploration.

 Liang promoted Chinese government claims of other sources of the pandemic saying that cold chain transmission “plays an important part in the origin and transmission of the epidemic.”
 The international team left open the possibility of the cold chain playing a role in the transmission.

 It took many months for the U.N. team to arrange a visit to China with Chinese authorities.
-Critics say the delay cost valuable time in efforts to unearth the origins of a pandemic, which has led to at least 2.6 million reported deaths.
+Critics say the delay cost valuable time in efforts to unearth the origins of the pandemic, which has led to at least 2.6 million reported deaths.

+On Friday, Chen Xu, the Chinese ambassador to U.N. organizations in Geneva, said the WHO had selected the team’s members who did the work with Chinese counterparts, appearing to suggest no political influence by China was exerted.

+“We have our hands off, like the officials from the WHO as well,” Chen said, alluding to the U.N. agency’s secretariat.
+“Let the scientists (do) their work.”

-China’s government detained some doctors who sought to raise the alarm about the outbreak, which is believed to have originated in or near Wuhan in late 2019.
+The team’s visit was politically sensitive for China — which is concerned about any allegations it didn’t handle the initial outbreak properly.
+Shortly after the outbreak, the Chinese government detained some Chinese doctors who sought to raise the alarm about the outbreak, which is believed to have originated in or near Wuhan in late 2019.

+The U.N. team was dogged by questions about how much freedom China would give it to visit sites and talk to the people they wanted to.
+In the end, the team appeared satisfied with the arrangements, at least in their public comments.

-WHO repeatedly praised the Chinese government’s early response, even though recordings of private meetings obtained by The Associated Press exposed how top officials at the U.N. health agency were frustrated at China’s lack of cooperation.
+The WHO leadership including Director-General Tedros Adhanom Ghebreyesus repeatedly praised the Chinese government’s early response, even though recordings of private meetings obtained by The Associated Press exposed how top WHO officials were frustrated at China’s lack of cooperation.

 Huizhong Wu in Taipei, Taiwan contributed to this report.